0xSero/partisia-docs/docs/zk-computation-fees.md

 As per the yellow paper, the fee for preprocessing material is 5 USD cent per 1000 triples.

 Preprocessing material is requested in batches of 100,000 triples.
-This means each batch costs 100,000 / 1,000 * 5 = 5,000 USD cents which is in gas is 5,000 * 1,000 = 500,000
+This means each batch costs

+100,000 / 1,000 * 5 = 5,000 USD cents

+which is multiplied by 1,000 to get the price in gas.

+In summary:

+ZK_PREPROCESSING_FEE = 2 * BASE_SERVICE_FEES + 500,000 * NO_OF_BATCHES

 ### Opening secret variables fees

 A ZK contract needs to pay for the transactions that ZK nodes must send when some secret variable is opened.

 The open secret variables fee is part of the basic fees detailed in the yellow paper p.
-16 and is currently hardcoded to BASE_SERVICE_FEES (25,000 gas).
+16 and is currently hardcoded to use BASE_SERVICE_FEES.

+OPEN_SECRET_VARIABLES_FEE = BASE_SERVICE_FEES

 ### Attestation fees

 A ZK contract needs to pay for the transactions that ZK nodes must send when some data needs to be attested.

 The attestation fee is part of the basic fees detailed in the yellow paper p.
-16. Currently, the actual fee is hardcoded to BASE_SERVICE_FEES which is 25,000 gas.
+16. Currently, the actual fee is hardcoded to use BASE_SERVICE_FEES.

+ATTESTATION_FEE = BASE_SERVICE_FEES